Distinguished Diversity Enhancement Award recipients recognized for their exceptional contributions

 The Faculty Experience Group within the College of Medicine was formed to encourage an inclusive environment, promote fairness and equity in hiring and promotion, and encourage faculty recruitment and retention.
 To promote the hiring and advancement of a more diverse faculty, the committee has advocated for policy changes to expand the Parental Leave Program, increased participation in implicit bias training, spread awareness of emergency childcare services and implemented changes to support breastfeeding women on clinical duty.
 Their efforts have fostered greater inclusiveness and gender equity in the College and across the university.

-Shadia JallaqShadia Jallaq
+Headshot of Shadia JallaqShadia Jallaq

 Program Manager, John Glenn College of Public Affairs